 If you're breast-feeding and going back to work or looking for more flexibility, you're probably considering using a breast pump.
-Once you start pumping, it's important to know how to safely store your expressed milk.
+And once you start pumping, it's important to know how to safely store your expressed milk.
 Consider these do's and don'ts for breast milk storage.

 Before expressing or handling breast milk, wash your hands with soap and water.
-Then store the expressed milk in a clean, capped glass or hard plastic, BPA-free container.
+Then store the expressed milk in a clean, capped food-grade glass container or hard plastic container that's not made with the chemical bisphenol A (BPA).
 You can also use special plastic bags designed for milk collection and storage.

 Don't store breast milk in disposable bottle liners or plastic bags designed for general household use.

-You can add freshly expressed breast milk to refrigerated or frozen milk you expressed earlier in the same day.
+You can add freshly expressed breast milk to refrigerated or frozen milk.
 However, thoroughly cool the freshly expressed breast milk in the refrigerator or a cooler with ice packs before adding it to previously chilled or frozen milk.
 Don't add warm breast milk to frozen breast milk because it will cause the frozen milk to partially thaw.

 How long you can safely keep expressed breast milk depends on the storage method.
 Consider these general guidelines for healthy infants:

 - Room temperature.
 Freshly expressed breast milk can be kept at room temperature for up to six hours.
-However, use or proper storage within four hours is optimal.
-If the room is especially warm, the limit is also four hours.
+However, it's optimal to use or properly store the breast milk within four hours, especially if the room is warm.

 - Insulated cooler.
 Freshly expressed breast milk can be stored in an insulated cooler with ice packs for up to one day.

 - Refrigerator.
-Freshly expressed breast milk can be stored in the back of the refrigerator for up to five days in clean conditions.
-However, use or freezer storage within three days is optimal.
+Freshly expressed breast milk can be stored in the back of the refrigerator for up to four days in clean conditions.
+However, it's optimal to use or freeze the milk within three days.

 - Deep freezer.
-Freshly expressed breast milk can be stored in the back of a deep freezer for up to 12 months.
-However, using the frozen milk within six months is optimal.
+Freshly expressed breast milk can be stored in the back of a deep freezer for up to 12 months, but using the frozen milk within six months is optimal.

 Thaw the oldest milk first.
 Place the frozen container in the refrigerator the night before you intend to use it.
 You can also gently warm the milk by placing it under warm running water or in a bowl of warm water.

-Also, don't heat a frozen bottle in the microwave or very quickly on the stove.
+Don't heat a frozen bottle in the microwave or very quickly on the stove.
 Some parts of the milk might be too hot, and others cold.
-Some research suggests that rapid heating can affect the milk's antibodies.
+Also, some research suggests that rapid heating can affect the milk's antibodies.

 While further research is needed on whether previously frozen milk that's been thawed can be frozen again and safely used, many experts recommend discarding thawed milk that isn't used within 24 hours.

-The color of your breast milk might vary, depending on your diet.
+The color of your breast milk might vary slightly depending on your diet.
 Also, thawed breast milk might seem to have a different odor or consistency than freshly expressed milk.
 It's still safe to feed to your baby.
-If your baby refuses the thawed milk, it might help to shorten the storage time.
+If your baby refuses the thawed milk, shortening the storage time might help.